List of Monster Allergy characters: Bristlebeard

 Bristlebeard is the first Dark Phantom seen in the series, and the captain of the pirate ship "The Unicorn".
-He was summoned by Zick to help defeat Magnacat by eating him and his Androgorkas.
-He turned on Zick when he tried to eat him because he is a Tamer, but retreated when Zick overpowered him.
-Later on, he was tracked down by Zick and Elena to find his treasure to save Greta's Flower Shop.
-While searching for his treasure and fighting him, they later learned he loved a woman named Olivia and he was searching for her but it was unsuccessful, and his real name is Horacio.
-He was defeated when Zick let himself be eaten by him, and used the Universal Dombox to dissolve his body.
+He is summoned by Zick to help defeat Magnacat by eating him and his Androgorkas.
+Bristlebeard turns on Zick, but retreats when Zick overpowers him.
+Later on, he is tracked down by Zick and Elena to find his treasure to save Greta's Flower Shop.
+While searching for his treasure and fighting him, the two learn that Bristlebeard's real name is Horacio and that he once loved a woman named Olivia, who he has unsuccessfully tried to find again.
+Bristlebeard is defeated when Zick uses the Universal Dombox to dissolve his body.